sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 October 5, 2021

 Our team added the LED and volume reduction to the code.
 We learned to publish the github rather than just send the edit link.
-We also created the prototypes out of old tissue boxes for the perosnal vehicle and the emergency vehicle.
+We also created the prototypes out of boxes for the perosnal vehicle.
 Finally, we worked more on integrating the sound sensor to our code.
 We made some progress in understanding what the source code is doing (low output = high sound intensity), but need to continue working.
-We determined the correct sampling frequency to use based on light and sound then assuming 2*the larger.
+We determined the correct sampling frequency to use based on light and sound.

 October 7, 2021

 Currently working on obtaining the spec sheets for all of our sensors used.
+Our team also met with Professor Berges to disccuss our code and found that putting the while loop inside the callback function rather than the other way around solves our problem.
+Additionally, the professor explained to us how the aliasing is occuring in the light frequency; discussed below.

+Octboer 8, 2021

+We ran all of our experiments and videod some of the trials.
+In our code, we added a write to text file section so that we would be able to do statistical analysis on the outputs to determine the number of false positives and false negatives we encountered in each trial.

 ### Problems Encountered
 October 1, 2021